Last updated on November 14th, 2021

 - Getting injured in a shop or hotel

 Shop and hotel owners who hope to bring customers into their premises are expected to take all necessary steps to ensure the safety of anybody who enters their establishment.
-If a shop customer or a hotel guest slips and falls because of a slippery floor or gets hurt due to an uneven surface on the premises, they may be entitled to file a suit and ask for compensation.
+If a shop customer or a hotel guest slips and falls because of a wet floor or gets hurt due to an uneven surface on the premises, they may be entitled to file a suit and ask for compensation.

 - Brain Injuries